Blockmodo/coin_registry/README.md

 > root → fromSymbol

 Like above, the toSymbol will describe the relation to some other currency.
-In this case, since we are descibing a currency with no relation to another, the toSymbol will always be 'ALL'.
+In this case, since we are describing a currency with no relation to another, the toSymbol will always be 'ALL'.

 > root → website